 ‘As her project Indeterminate Objects [Classrooms] screens on The Photographers’ Gallery Media Wall, TPG Digital Curator Katrina Sluis interviews the pioneering artist Wendy McMurdo about the trajectory of her work since the 1990s and how debates around photography and digital culture have shifted’

 A new commission launches on the Media Wall at The Photographers’ Gallery, London in Oct 2017.
 ‘Indeterminate Objects (Classrooms) is a work by award winning Scottish photographer Wendy McMurdo.
 The project continues her investigation into the relationship between children and computers, and is inspired by young people’s fascination with immersive … Continue Reading

-‘Let’s going to a Place’ will be shown at the Museum of Childhood in Edinburgh this Summer as part of the 2017 Visual Art Festival.
+‘Let’s going to a Place’ was shown at the Museum of Childhood in 2017 as part of the Edinburgh Visual Art Festival.

 I am exhibiting work from my 2016 project ‘Let’s go to a Place’ in the group exhibition Regarding Portraiture curated by Andreas Schmidt at Galerie Andreas Schmidt in Berlin this Spring.

 The show runs from 6th May – 15th July 2017 and includes work by Wendy McMurdo, Louis Porter, Corinne Vionnet, Georgia Metaxas, Oliver Schmidt … Continue Reading

 ‘Award-winning artist Dr Wendy McMurdo has been appointed lead photographer of Pairings, an innovative arts project which celebrates the many and varied ways in which Trinity has inspired students, Fellows, staff and alumni.
 Pairings is part of the celebrations marking the 40th anniversary of women’s admission to Trinity.’